-Annotation of novel features While our current role in the annotation of protein-coding genes is to ascertain and capture the best possible transcript structures and CDS, extending annotation to full-length provides the opportunity to annotate additional features at the level of the transcript.
-Particularly relevant are features such as upstream open reading frames (uORFs or upORFs) that regulate the passage of the ribsome along the mRNA (Refs) and consequently play a role in controlling translation initiation (Refs).
-Variation affecting uORFs can have adverse effects on translational regulation (Ref) and as such production of high quality annotation for them is in line with the goals of the project, specifically by extending the annotation of genes to include their regulatory features. uORFs are not comprehensively represented in any other geneset and the quality of their annotation is directly affected by the annotation of other features in GENCODE eg TSS and TiS.
-As such annotating them in conjunction with such features, as GENCODE are able to do, adds considerable benefit over e.g. third party annotation that lacks the same contextual information.
+Annotation of novel features.
+While our current role in the annotation of protein-coding genes is to ascertain and capture the best possible transcript structures and CDS, extending annotation to full-length provides the opportunity to annotate additional features at the level of the transcript.
+Particularly relevant are features such as upstream open reading frames (uORFs or upORFs) that regulate the passage of the ribosome along the mRNA (Refs) and consequently play a role in controlling translation initiation (Refs).
+Variation affecting uORFs can have adverse effects on translational regulation (Ref) and, as such, production of high quality annotation for them is in line with the goals of the project, specifically by extending the annotation of genes to include their regulatory features. uORFs are not comprehensively represented in any other geneset and the quality of their annotation is directly affected by the annotation of other features in GENCODE e.g. TSS and TiS.
+As such, annotating them in conjunction with such features, as GENCODE is able to do, adds considerable benefit over e.g. third party annotation that lacks the same contextual information.
 Integration of uORF annotation with other datasets such as CAGE and RNA-seq data will allow capture of consequences of alternative TSS usage on the regulatory repertoire of genes.
 By integrating RP and MS data we will build on the initial annotation of uORFs to provide information relevant to their functionality such as translation initiation efficiency and encoding of stable proteins.

-Finishing the Mouse Pseudogene Annotation Currently we are in the midst of completing the mouse reference genome pseudogene annotation, with plans to develop customized pseudogene annotations for the available mouse strains.
-Using PseudoPipe we are able to identify 18627 putative pseudogenes (9748 processed, 1940 duplicated and 6939 ambiguous) in the reference genome (MM8).
-Using RCPedia we find 9755 processed pseudogenes while Retrofinder predicts 18467 retrocopies.
-The tri-way consensus between the three pipelines with respect to the processed pseudogenes is ~80%.
+Finishing the Mouse Pseudogene Annotation.
+Currently we are in the midst of completing the mouse reference genome pseudogene annotation, with plans to develop customized pseudogene annotations for the available mouse strains.
+Using PseudoPipe we are able to identify 18,627 putative pseudogenes (9,748 processed, 1,940 duplicated and 6,939 ambiguous) in the reference genome (MM8).
+Using RCPedia we find 9,755 processed pseudogenes while Retrofinder predicts 18,467 retrocopies.
+The tri-way consensus between the pipelines with respect to the processed pseudogenes is ~80%.
 We will evaluate the annotation accuracy of our pipelines and refine the pseudogene identification and characterization process by using the manually annotated pseudogenes as a gold standard and comparing them with the automatic predictions.

-Status on human-mouse pseudogene comparison Preliminary comparative analysis of human and mouse genomes have shown that they exhibit similar total numbers of pseudogenes while being dominated by processed pseudogenes.
+Status on human-mouse pseudogene comparison.
+Preliminary comparative analysis of human and mouse genomes have shown that they exhibit similar total numbers of pseudogenes while being dominated by processed pseudogenes.
 At family level we see that most of the pseudogenes are lineage specific and the majority of them arise from housekeeping genes (e.g. ribosomal proteins).
-By contrast, the age distribution of mouse processed pseudogenes closely resembles that of LINEs, while in human, the age distribution closely follows Alus (SINEs).
+By contrast, the age distribution of mouse processed pseudogenes closely resembles that of LINEs, while in human, the age distribution closely follows ALUs (SINEs).

-Annotating loss of function events in mouseWe will build on our experience in identifying and analysing loss of function events in human\cite{20210993}, to develop a reliable annotation framework for unitary and polymorphic pseudogenes, and LOF variants in mouse.
+Annotating loss of function events We will build on our experience in identifying loss of function events in human\cite{20210993}, to develop a reliable annotation framework for unitary and polymorphic pseudogenes, and LOF variants in mouse.
+We also develop a specialized tool to annotate the impact of LOF variants on gene function.